olukas/jepsen/hazelcast/README.md

 - Semaphore (`--workload semaphore`): In this test, we initialize our new linearizable `ISemaphore` with 2 permits.
 Each client acquires and releases a permit in a loop and we validate permits are held by at most 2 clients at a time.

-- Unique ID Generation with the new linearizable `IAtomicLong` (`--workload cp-id-gen-long`): In this test, each client generates a unique long id by using a linearizable `IAtomicLong` instance and we validate uniqueness of generated ids.
+- Unique ID Generation with the new linearizable `IAtomicLong` (`--workload id-gen-long`): In this test, each client generates a unique long id by using a linearizable `IAtomicLong` instance and we validate uniqueness of generated ids.

-- Compare-and-swap Register with the new linearizable `IAtomicLong` (`--workload cp-cas-long`): In this test, clients randomly perform write and compare-and-swap operations.
+- Compare-and-swap Register with the new linearizable `IAtomicLong` (`--workload cas-long`): In this test, clients randomly perform write and compare-and-swap operations.

-- Compare-and-swap Register with the new linearizable `IAtomicReference` (`--workload cp-cas-reference`): In this test, clients randomly perform write and compare-and-swap operations.
+- Compare-and-swap Register with the new linearizable `IAtomicReference` (`--workload cas-reference`): In this test, clients randomly perform write and compare-and-swap operations.

 In each test, multiple clients send concurrent operations to a shared data structure, which is replicated